Wimbledon 2019: Fabio Fognini apologises over bomb outburst in loss to Tennys Sandgren

 |Coverage: Live across BBC TV, radio and online with extensive coverage on BBC iPlayer, Red Button, Connected TVs and mobile app.
 Full details

-Italian Fabio Fognini apologised after being heard to say: "I wish a bomb would explode on this club" during his Wimbledon defeat by Tennys Sandgren.
+Italian Fabio Fognini apologised after being heard to say "I wish a bomb would explode on this club" during Saturday's Wimbledon defeat by Tennys Sandgren.

 Fognini was fined a then record $27,500 (£21,600) at Wimbledon in 2014 for a series of offences during a first-round match.